Introduction

 18. “Yāvatā kho, gahapati, tassa bhagavato sāvikā gihī odātavasanā imasmiṃ dhammavinaye ogādhappattā patigādhappattā assāsappattā tiṇṇavicikicchā vigatakathaṃkathā vesārajjappattā aparappaccayā satthusāsane viharanti, ahaṃ tāsaṃ aññatarā.” – “Because, housholder, I belong to those white robed female laydisciples of the Bhagava who have attained thorough foothold, firm stand, consolation in the Dhamma and the discipline, I have crossed doubt, left behind all questioning, arrived at confidence and independence from others in the teacher’s dispensation.”

-19. niṭṭhaṅgato: niṭṭham +gato: perfection, conclusion + gone, arrived at
+19. niṭṭhaṅgato: niṭṭham + gato: perfection, conclusion + gone, arrived at.

-20. Bhallikādisuttāni, Sāmaññavaggo, Chakkanipātapāḷi, Aṅguttaranikāyo
+20. Bhallikādisuttāni, Sāmaññavaggo, Chakkanipātapāḷi, Aṅguttaranikāyo.

-- and likewise remaining aloof towards the influence of the sensorial field of existence and leaving behind attachement by developing awareness of all changes and alterations by not identifying with the notion of self, me or mine: …… na rūpaṃ attato samanupassati, na rūpavantaṃ vā attānaṃ; na attani vā rūpaṃ, na rūpasmiṃ vā attānaṃ.
-Tassa ‘ahaṃ rūpaṃ mama rūpa’nti ……, ahaṃ vedanā, mama vedanā’ti……, ahaṃ saññā mama saññā’ti ……, ahaṃ saṅkhārā mama saṅkhārā’ti ……, ahaṃ viññāṇaṃ, mama viññāṇa’nti apariyuṭṭhaṭṭhāyino, taṃ viññāṇaṃ vipariṇamati aññathā hoti.
+- and likewise to stay aloof towards the influence of the sensorial field of existence and leaving behind attachment by developing awareness of all changes and alterations by not identifying with the notion of self, me or mine: … na rūpaṃ attato samanupassati, na rūpavantaṃ vā attānaṃ; na attani vā rūpaṃ, na rūpasmiṃ vā attānaṃ.
+Tassa ‘ahaṃ rūpaṃ mama rūpa’nti …, ahaṃ vedanā, mama vedanā’ti…, ahaṃ saññā mama saññā’ti …, ahaṃ saṅkhārā mama saṅkhārā’ti …, ahaṃ viññāṇaṃ, mama viññāṇa’nti apariyuṭṭhaṭṭhāyino, taṃ viññāṇaṃ vipariṇamati aññathā hoti.
 Tassa viññāṇavipariṇāmaññathābhāvā nuppajjanti sokaparidevadukkhadomanassupāyāsā.
 Evaṃ kho, gahapati, āturakāyo hoti no ca āturacitto’’ti.